Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 8. [Fraud](./#level-8-fraud)
 9. [Treachery - Catalyst](./#level-9-treachery---catalyst)

 It should be noted that the game itself won't have a story.
-All the player needs to know is to keep descending. just planning on borrowing from Dante's Inferno for imagery and inspiration.
+All the player needs to know is to just keep descending down.
+I'm just planning on borrowing from Dante's Inferno for imagery and inspiration.
 Astute observers may notice the references but that's about it.

 ---